Confusional arousal

-A confusional arousal (also known as sleep drunkenness or severe sleep inertia) is medical condition where a person awakened from sleep shows mental confusion for at least several minutes.
+A confusional arousal, also known as sleep drunkenness or severe sleep inertia, is medical condition where a person awakened from sleep shows mental confusion for at least several minutes.
 Complete or partial amnesia of the episodes may be present.

 Signs and symptoms

 Confusional arousals are accompanied by mental confusion and disorientation, relative lack of response to environmental stimuli, and difficulty of awakening the subject.
 Vocalisation accompanied with coherent speech is common.
 Patients may appear upset, and some of them become aggressive or agitated.
 As well as for children, attempting to awaken or console an adult patient may increase agitation.
-Confusional arousals can occur during or following an arousal of deep sleep (see slow-wave sleep) and upon an attempt of awakening the subject from sleep in the morning.
+Confusional arousals can occur during or following an arousal of deep sleep and upon an attempt of awakening the subject from sleep in the morning.

 In children, confusional arousals can often be reproduced artificially by awakening the child during deep sleep.
-However, it doesn't have any clinical significance without deeper investigation.
-Children living an episode of confusional arousal typically sit up in bed, whimper, cry, moan, and may utter words like “no” or “go away”.
+However, it does not have any clinical significance without deeper investigation.
+Children living an episode of confusional arousal typically sit up in bed, whimper, cry, moan, and may utter words like "no" or "go away".
 They remain distressed and inconsolable despite all parental efforts.
 Paradoxically, parental efforts can rather increase agitation of the child.
 The onset of symptoms is usually within 2 and 3 hours of sleep onset (at the time of transition from slow-wave sleep to a lighter sleep stage) and those events can last from 10 to 30 minutes.
 Patients generally wake up without any recollection of the event.
 It is necessary to distinguish confusional arousals in adults from children.

 Neurological symptomatology

-Confusional arousals are associated with behavioural awakening with persistent slow-wave electroencephalographic activity (see slow-wave sleep) during Non-rapid eye movement sleep (NREM).
+Confusional arousals are associated with behavioural awakening with persistent slow-wave electroencephalographic activity during non-rapid eye movement sleep (NREM).
 It suggests that sensorimotor network is activated while non sensorimotor areas are still "asleep".
-The altered state of consciousness may be explained by a hypersynchronous delta activity (see delta wave) in network involving the frontoparietal cortices (suggesting to be "asleep"), and higher frequency activities in sensorimotor, orbitofrontal, and temporal lateral cortices (suggesting an "awakening").
+The altered state of consciousness may be explained by a hypersynchronous delta activity in network involving the frontoparietal cortices (suggesting to be "asleep"), and higher frequency activities in sensorimotor, orbitofrontal, and temporal lateral cortices (suggesting an "awakening").